GSA/digitalgov.gov/content/posts/2015-11-09-the-content-corner-structured-content-and-the-power-of-syndication.md

   </h2> {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/11/600-x-360-Global-digital-concept-TCmake_photo-iStock-Thinkstock-183516872.jpg" alt="Global digital concept" caption="" >}}

   <p>
-    Another powerful aspect of the <a href="https://www.WHATEVER/2014/10/08/the-api-briefing-cdcs-api-delivers-free-up-to-date-health-information-for-your-blog-or-website/" target="_blank">CDC content syndication efforts</a> is that because of their efforts in developing content that will work with their own <a href="https://www.WHATEVER/2013/06/11/responsive-design/" target="_blank">responsive design</a> templates, it comes ready made for mobile devices.
+    Another powerful aspect of the <a href="{{< relref "2014-10-08-the-api-briefing-cdcs-api-delivers-free-up-to-date-health-information-for-your-blog-or-website.md" >}}" target="_blank">CDC content syndication efforts</a> is that because of their efforts in developing content that will work with their own <a href="{{< relref "2013-06-11-responsive-design.md" >}}" target="_blank">responsive design</a> templates, it comes ready made for mobile devices.
 Some of this will depend on your own site’s architecture (if your site itself isn’t responsive, then it won’t magically change) but if it is, or you have mobile-friendly templates, then the CDC content should display correctly (unless I’m horribly mistaken).
   </p>

   <p>
-    This was critical to the CDC’s development of their own <a href="https://www.WHATEVER/2014/08/20/top-5-reasons-to-use-government-wide-open-and-structured-content-models/" target="_blank">content model</a> based around their most common content type, which was questions and answers.
+    This was critical to the CDC’s development of their own <a href="{{< relref "2014-08-20-top-5-reasons-to-use-government-wide-open-and-structured-content-models.md" >}}" target="_blank">content model</a> based around their most common content type, which was questions and answers.
 By knowing their audience and their content, they determined that most of their users come to their site with specific health or disease-related questions and are looking for answers.
 CDC responded to this by developing a question and answer content model that then allowed for this content to be packaged in a variety of ways for various devices and channels.
   </p>

   <p>